 Thanks to Stephen Duckworth for giving me the tip about using Google Search Console.

 Google Search Console – get your content indexed in hours.

 Google Search Console is a free online tool that lets website owners view info about their sites’ performance.
 There are also a couple of options for changing how things works, and one of those is the feature we’re looking at here.

 Links shared via Google Search Console appear in Google search results in a few hours.

-- In Google Search Console, click Crawl and then Fetch As Google.
+- In Google Search Console, click Use new Search Console.

 - Click Request Indexing.

-After a few hours, the new page should appear in Google’s search index.
+A few hours after using the above method, your page should appear in Google’s search index.